uviclibraries/html-css/act-2.md

 ### Before we begin...

-If you haven’t already completed the first exercise, please go to [Getting Started With HTML](https://uviclibraries.github.io/html-css/act-1.html), as this section builds on the Getting Started section.
+If you haven’t already completed the first exercise, please go to [Getting Started With HTML](https://uviclibraries.github.io/html-css/act-1.html).

 ### Next steps: images and links!